 That’s exactly what I asked the Thai embassy in Chicago.
-And also the postmaster’s office.
+And also the Postmaster General’s office.
 After hours on the phone with each, both disavow any knowledge of my most valued travel possession.

 And that’s a terrifying thing, considering that in 10 days time some cold men and women will be fueling up a Delta jet on the tarmac here in Lexington.
 One empty seat on that frosty plane is waiting to be warmed by my buttocks.

 That same jet will ideally fly my sleeping carcass across the U.S. and deposit me in LAX.
 Palm trees will seem slightly out of place with the cool nip in the air.
 I’ll exit the doors at Domestic Arrivals and turn left, walking the full length of the airport to the International Departures terminal.
 The rumble of jets departing will quicken my pace.
 Outside, people speaking a myriad of languages will be shuffling around and smoking cigarettes to kill time before long flights home.
 When I walk through the doors, the reek of the giant McDonald’s in the food court upstairs will fill my nostrils.

 I’ll approach the Eva Airways counter and there won’t be a queue because I’m so early.
 I’ll entrust the Taiwanese attendants with my backpack and won’t see it again until two days later when I’m stiffly walking toward baggage claim in Bangkok.
 I’ve done this ritual a number of times now; this isn’t my first rodeo.

 I split my flight between two carriers and scored an incredible deal: $475.
 A mere US $475 to take me around the planet to a country teeming with warm, sunny islands.
 Done.
 Where do I sign?
 The sound of that mouse button clicking down on the “Book Now” sent gasoline through my veins.